 Back in August, a recording of Justin Bieber's "U Smile" went mega-viral on YouTube, earning over 1 million hits.

-But it wasn't the original song — it was a version slowed down over 800 times its original speed.
+But it wasn't the original song — it was a version slowed down by more than 800 times its original speed.

 The slow version sounds cosmic and ethereal.
 Last week, a similar recording went viral, this time a stretched version of the theme from the movie Jurassic Park.
 Listeners compared it to the early work of Brian Eno.

 As it turns out, almost any song slowed down to the extreme seems cosmic, from Train's "Hey, Soul Sister," to Eiffel 65's "Blue."